It won’t happen in a week, and it might take longer than a month, but raising your credit score by 200 points is possible.

-If you’re looking for a speedy credit recovery, you might be wondering, say, how to raise your credit score up to 200 points and how long that might take.
-Here’s what you need to know.
+If you’re looking for a speedy credit recovery and are wondering how to improve your credit score quickly, here’s what you need to know.

 How fast can you improve your score up to 200 points?